teiid/teiid.io/content/embedded.md

 See [**The Embedded Examples**](https://github.com/teiid/teiid-embedded-examples) for how to integrate multiple, heterogeneous data stores and enterprise services in a light-weight way.

 Note that Teiid Embedded is intended for highly customized usage of Teiid or for use in unsupported platforms.
-Please check out [**Teiid Spring Boot**](https://github.com/teiid/teiid-spring-boot) and [**Teiid Thorntail Examples**](https://github.com/teiid/thorntail-teiid-examples) for existing bootable runtime support.
+Please check out [**Teiid Spring Boot**](https://github.com/teiid/teiid-spring-boot) for bootable runtime support.